eaprelsky/infodynamics/book/04_04_reducing_friction.md

 As D'Eon documented: "The popular notion that most of basic science knowledge is forgotten shortly after graduation is not supported by our findings...
 However, when rehearsal during the retention interval is controlled for, it appears that little knowledge is lost for 1.5-2 years after it was last used; from then on, retention is best described by a negatively accelerated (logarithmic) forgetting curve."

-This research reveals the **information physics problem**: medical knowledge faces massive cognitive resistance due to overcrowded curricula and inadequate reinforcement systems.
+This research reveals the **information dynamics problem**: medical knowledge faces massive cognitive resistance due to overcrowded curricula and inadequate reinforcement systems.

 ## Engineering Ultra-Low-Resistance Solutions